Dangerously high heat builds in California and the south-central United States

 “I felt like I needed to be submerged in water,” he said.

+About 70 miles (113 kilometers) north of Sacramento, crews working in scorching conditions were battling a wildfire in Butte County that prompted evacuation orders for some 13,000 people in and around Oroville along with the power plant at the Oroville Dam.
+The blaze, dubbed the Thompson Fire, broke out before noon and sent up a huge plume of smoke as it swiftly grew to more than 3 square miles (7.7 square kilometers) by evening, with zero containment.

+Firefighters lined roads, trying to keep the flames from reaching homes as helicopters dropped water on the fast-moving blaze.
+Crews were bracing for the wind to pick up overnight.

-With the temperatures rising before noon in Sacramento, Katherine Powers sought refuge in the shade of Cathedral Square.
+As the temperatures spiked in Sacramento, Katherine Powers sought refuge in the shade of Cathedral Square.
 Powers, who is homeless, sipped sparkling water while resting her bare feet on the shaded sidewalk.

 Powers said she had loaned her shoes to a friend.
 She had not yet visited one of Sacramento County's nine “cooling centers,” she said, because of the difficulty in bringing all the possessions she carries.